 Application Process

-Applications must be made via the UKVI .
+Applications must be made via .

 You can apply for your visa up to 6 months prior to the start of your course if you are applying from outside the UK, or up to 3 months if applying from inside the UK.